 Here in the United States of America, that’s not necessarily a problem…yet.
 But if things keep going the way there are, that problem may soon be another issue that our nation’s educational system needs to face.
+However…look at the public school teacher strikes in West Virginia, Oklahoma, and other states that are protesting their wages and retirement plans.
+State governments need to cut budgets, and one of the first places they look to is education.

 But let’s look at the teacher today.
 Years ago, students may not have “liked” the teacher, because they were difficult taskmasters.
 Yet, teachers were a support to one another.
 Long-time educators progressed into leadership roles, and parents weren’t as mobile as they are today, which meant that a child may have the same teacher as their parent or parents had when they were growing up.